usdaud/algotradinglib.github.io/en/pedia/g/group_of_8_(g-8).md

 # G-8

 The Group of Eight, often abbreviated as G-8, is an intergovernmental political forum that originated in 1975.
 It comprises eight of the world's major economies and was initially formed to discuss and manage global economic policies.
-Over the years, the G-8 has taken on broader responsibilities, discussing a range of issues from economic management to international security and climate change.
+Over the years, the G-8 has taken on broader responsibilities, discussing a [range](../r/range.md) of issues from economic management to international [security](../s/security.md) and climate change.

 # Founding Members and Evolution

 The G-8 was originally the G-6, founded by France, Germany, Italy, Japan, the United Kingdom, and the United States.
-Canada joined in 1976, and the European Union was represented starting in 1977.
+Canada joined in 1976, and the [European Union](../e/european_union_(eu).md) was represented starting in 1977.
 Russia joined in 1997, transforming the G-7 into the G-8.
 However, Russia was suspended in 2014 due to its annexation of Crimea, and the group reverted to being known as the G-7, although the term G-8 is still commonly used.

 # Objectives